 Franchise trade shows are a great source of information as you consider which brands to invest in.
 At these shows, which take place all over the country throughout the year, you can kick the tires, taste the food, and handle the products.
 Most important, perhaps, you can meet live representatives from dozens, or even hundreds of brands, depending on the size of the show.

-Whether national, regional, or local, these shows offer a golden opportunity to ask questions - not only with franchise sales representatives, but often with franchisees as well.
+Whether national, regional, or local, these shows offer a golden opportunity to ask questions -- not only with franchise sales representatives, but often with franchisees as well.
 Most shows also provide educational seminars and sessions where you can meet franchise experts and specialists.
 You can also learn a lot from other entrepreneurs seeking the right brand for themselves and compare notes, impressions, hopes, and fears.

 IFA Annual Convention - In terms of sheer size and scope, the biggest show is the International Franchise Association's (IFA) annual convention.
 IFA shows generally offer sessions such as The A to Z's of Buying a Franchise; How To Franchise Your Business; Financing Your Franchise; Opportunities in Franchising for Minorities & Women; and Franchising for Veterans 101.
 Other shows sponsored by the IFA include:

-2. At the show - Once inside, stop in at the booths of the brands you have chosen.
+2. At the show --- Once inside, stop in at the booths of the brands you have chosen.
 Bring a list of your three to five most important questions and try to get some one-on-one time with the brand's representatives.
-Take notes; lots happens at these shows, and you can review your notes - as well as franchisors' printed and digital material home - when you get home.
+Take note.
+Lots happens at these shows, and you can review your notes (as well as franchisors' printed and digital material) when you get home.
 Get business cards from the people you meet, and leave your card or contact information with the brands you like.
-Try to get a sense of the culture of the brand from the reps you meet, and how they respond to your questions.
+Try to get a sense of the culture of the brand from the reps you meet, and pay attention to how they respond to your questions.

 The only publication dedicated exclusively to the hottest topic in franchising - Multi-Unit and Multi-Brand Franchisees.